jennyvallon/mydotfiles/README.md

 ## Before installing
-THIS WILL OVERWRITE YOUR FILES, but does back them up in '~/.mydotfiles/backup' before doing so.
-You may want to make a copy anyway, SPECIFICALLY YOUR '.gitconfig'.
+THIS WILL OVERWRITE YOUR FILES, but does back them up in `~/.mydotfiles/backup` before doing so.
+You may want to make a copy anyway, SPECIFICALLY YOUR `.gitconfig`.
 The one in this package WILL NOT set your git personal info, like username and email.

 [Read the install.sh script][0] before running it to make sure it is not going